 After a hunter picks up a talisman in the woods near Chicory Creek, Mississippi, he becomes possessed and goes home and kills his family, followed by his neighbours.
 When the husband of the neighbouring household kills the hunter, he too becomes possessed and kills the rest of his family.
 FBI agent Evelyn Pierce, who grew up in Chicory Creek, is sent in to investigate.
 At the same time as she arrives, so too does the strange Jebediah Woodley who insists he knows what is happening.
-However, when Jebediah says that he is a demon hunter and is hunting a demon that passes between bodies, possessing the person that kills the previous host, Evelyn locks him up.
-Investigation reveals what Woodley says to be true and Evelyn is forced to team up with him.
-A town hall meeting where they try to impart the truth of what is happening to the townspeople turns to chaos when the demon turns up and everybody begins shooting at each other as it rapidly flips between bodies.
-Together Jebediah and Evelyn try to stop the demon where the only means of despatching it would appear to be shooting the host, followed by the person doing so killing themselves as they then become possessed.
+However, when Jebediah says that he is a demon hunter and is hunting a demon that passes between bodies possessing the person that kills the previous host, Evelyn locks him up.
+However, subsequent investigation reveals what Woodley says to be true and Evelyn is forced to team up with him.
+A town hall meeting where they try to impart the truth of what is happening turns to chaos when the demon turns up and townspeople begin shooting at each other as the demon rapidly flips between bodies.
+Together Jebediah and Evelyn try to stop the demon where the only means of despatching it would appear to be shooting the host, followed by the person doing so killing themselves just as they become possessed.

 Don’t Kill It feels like a supernatural version of The Hidden (1987), the immensely enjoyable 1980s hit with cops pursuing an alien parasite that was capable of hopping between host bodies.
-This proved a modest hit and spawned a series of a number of copies such as the tv mini-series Something is Out There (1988) and the films Peacemaker (1990), the Hong Kong-made The Cat (1992) and Monolith (1994).
-This also quickly led to a number of horror copies with the likes of Shocker (1989), The First Power (1990) and Guardian (2000), as well as the respectable A-budget Fallen (1998).
+This proved a modest hit and spawned a number of copies such as the tv mini-series Something is Out There (1988) and the films Peacemaker (1990), the Hong Kong-made The Cat (1992) and Monolith (1994).
+This also quickly led to a number of horror copies with the likes of Shocker (1989), The First Power (1990), Judge and Jury (1996) and Guardian (2000), as well as the respectable A-budget Fallen (1998).
 Indeed, Dolph Lundgren previously went through one of these in The Minion/Fallen Knight (1998).

 Don’t Kill It hits its stride in its opening scenes as a hunter walks home, blows his own family away with a shotgun, finishes his neighbours off with meat clavers and by shoving their heads into boiling pots of hot water, before he himself is blown away by the man of the house who then becomes possessed and continues on to eliminate the rest of his family without interruption.